python/cpython/Doc/tutorial/introduction.rst

    >>> word[2:5]  # characters from position 2 (included) to 5 (excluded)
    'tho'

-Slice indices have useful defaults; an omitted first index defaults to zero, an omitted second index defaults to the size of the string being sliced. ::
+Slice indexes have useful defaults; an omitted first index defaults to zero, an omitted second index defaults to the size of the string being sliced. ::

    >>> word[:2]   # character from the beginning to position 2 (excluded)